KVerbarg/gb-salesdata/abap/Import2ERP.md

 Global Bike configuration (at the point of writing this) is only valid up to the year 2030.

-Check for success in the application log using Transaction `SLG1` and filtering for ...
+Check for success in the application log using Transaction `SLG1` and filtering for the object `ZUCC_ANALYTICS`.